 - A Base Grant for each local education agency ("LEA").
 The Base Grants are based on four uniform, grade-span base rates.
 For fiscal year 2020-21, the LCFF provided to school districts and charter schools: (a) a Target Base Grant for each LEA equivalent to \$8,503 per A.D.A. for kindergarten through grade 3; (b) a Target Base Grant for each LEA equivalent to \$7,818 per A.D.A. for grades 4 through 6; (c) a Target Base Grant for each LEA equivalent to \$8,050 per A.D.A. for grades 7 and 8; (d) a Target Base Grant for each LEA equivalent to \$9,572 per A.D.A. for grades 9 through 12.
 However, the amount of actual funding allocated to the Base Grant, Supplemental Grants and Concentration Grants will be subject to the discretion of the State.
 This amount includes an adjustment of 10.4% to the Base Grant to support lowering class sizes in grades K-3, and an adjustment of 2.6% to reflect the cost of operating career technical education programs in grades 9-12.
-Further, this amount also includes a costs of living adjustment of 3.26% authorized by the 2019-20 State Budget.
-The 2020-21 State Budget suspends the statutory cost-of-living adjustment in fiscal year 2020-21.
-For more information, see "-2020-21 State Budget." - A 20% Supplemental Grant for the unduplicated number of English language learners, students from low-income families and foster youth to reflect increased costs associated with educating those students. - An additional Concentration Grant of up to 50% of a LEA's Base Grant, based on the number of English language learners, students from low-income families and foster youth served by the LEA that comprise more than 55% of enrollment. - An Economic Recovery Target (the "ERT") that is intended to ensure that almost every LEA receives at least their pre-recession funding level (i.e., the fiscal year 2007-08 revenue limit per unit of A.D.A.), adjusted for inflation, at full implementation of the LCFF in fiscal year 2018-19.
+The fiscal year 2020-21 State budget suspended the statutory cost-of-living adjustment for such fiscal year.
+The 2021-22 State Budget includes a cost-of-living adjustment of 4.05%, representing a fiscal year 2020-21 cost-of-living adjustment of approximately 2.3% and a fiscal year 2021-22 cost-of-living adjustment of approximately 1.7%.
+The 2021-22 State Budget also includes \$520 million in Proposition 98 general fund resources to provide a 1% increase in LCFF Such discretionary increase, together with the compounded cost-of-living base funding. adjustment, results in growth of LCFF of 5.07% above the fiscal year 2020-21 levels. - A 20% Supplemental Grant for the unduplicated number of English language learners, students from low-income families and foster youth to reflect increased costs associated with educating those students. - An additional Concentration Grant of up to 50% of a LEA's Base Grant, based on the number of English language learners, students from low-income families and foster youth served by the LEA that comprise more than 55% of enrollment. - An Economic Recovery Target (the "ERT") that is intended to ensure that almost every LEA receives at least their pre-recession funding level (i.e., the fiscal year 2007-08 revenue limit per unit of A.D.A.), adjusted for inflation, at full implementation of the LCFF in fiscal year 2018-19.
 Upon full implementation in fiscal year 2018-19, LEAs now receive the greater of the Base Grant or the ERT.